-Human biological variation results from the interaction of the biological, ecological, economic, and social worlds.
-Different analyses of human remains capture the interaction of the biological and the social at varying temporal scales, from the lifetime of the individual (e.g., deliberate tooth removal or avulsion) to the pattern of gene flow occurring over thousands of years (e.g., cranial non-metrics) and potentially longer term adaptation to the environment (e.g., cranial morphology).
+Human biological variation results from the interaction of the biological, economic, and social worlds.
+Different analyses of human remains capture the interaction of the biological and the social at varying temporal scales, from the lifetime of the individual (e.g., deliberate tooth removal or avulsion) to the pattern of gene flow occurring over thousands of years (e.g., cranial nonmetrics) and potentially longer term adaptation to the environment (e.g., cranial morphology).

 Human remains from the Murray River Valley clearly reflect change over time.
-Brown's (1989) analysis of the Coobool Creek late Pleistocene remains demonstrates that crania and teeth were both significantly larger and more robust than the larger collection of presumed Holocene remains.
+Brown's (1989) analysis of the Coobool Creek late Pleistocene remains demonstrates that both crania and teeth were significantly larger and more robust than those in the larger collection of presumed Holocene remains.
 The difficulty is of course that only the Riverine Plain is represented in this analysis.
-Conceivably the same morphology seen in this region was present among people all down the river, however, sample sizes are insufficient to be certain.
+Conceivably, the same morphology seen in this region was present among people all down the river, but sample sizes are insufficient to be certain.
 Moreover, people at Coobool Creek and Kow Swamp were actively modifying heads in a way that would help to construct and signal distinctions between groups.
-The modified crania with their elongated, sloping foreheads would have been a distinctive marker of people from this area (Pardoe, 2006).
+The modified crania with their elongated, sloping foreheads would have been a distinctive marker of people from this area (Pardoe 2006).

 Later remains from the same area do not show evidence of cranial deformation.
-However, patterns of gene flow indicated by studies of cranial metric (Pietrusewsky, 1979) and non-metric (discontinuous variants of morphology assumed to be the result of genetic inheritance patterns - Pardoe, 1995) characters suggest continuities in the morphological distinctiveness of the Murray Valley and surrounding regions.
-As a whole, the Murray Valley populations, when considered as broad clusters (e.g., Murray Valley, Roonka, Swanport), are most similar to neighbouring groups in Victoria and South Australia and fit easily into a broad southeastern Australian pattern (e.g., Pietrusewsky, 1979).
+However, patterns of gene flow indicated by studies of cranial metric (Pietrusewsky 1979) and non-metric (discontinuous variants of morphology assumed to be the result of genetic inheritance patterns-Pardoe 1995) characters suggest continuities in the morphological distinctiveness of the Murray Valley and surrounding regions.
+As a whole, the Murray Valley populations, when considered as broad clusters (e.g., Murray Valley, Roonka, Swanport), are most similar to neighbouring groups in Victoria and South Australia and fit easily into a broad southeastern Australian pattern (e.g., Pietrusewsky 1979).

-At a smaller scale, however, Pardoe's (1984) analysis of more than 2,500 individual human remains from across Australia emphasises greater intra-regional diversity among the Murray River groups compared to the rest of the continent.
-Effectively the river serves as a conduit for gene flow but it does not negate relationships with hinterland populations (often represented by smaller sample sizes from a significantly larger geographic region).
+At a larger scale, however, Pardoe's (1984) analysis of more than 2500 individual human remains from across Australia emphasises greater intraregional diversity among the Murray River groups compared to the rest of the continent.
+Effectively, the river serves as a conduit for gene flow, but it does not negate relationships with hinterland populations (often represented by smaller sample sizes from a significantly larger geographic region).

-The same pattern occurs in Pleistocene groups suggesting that the linear (riverine) patterning is of long standing (Pardoe, 1984, 2006).
+The same pattern occurs in Pleistocene groups; this suggests that the linear (riverine) patterning is of long standing (Pardoe 1984, 2006).
 Differentiation between Murray groups suggests shorter marriage distances, possible in situations of higher population density.
 Following Tindale's (1974) distribution of linguistic groups along the Murray, the pattern of greater gene flow between neighbours along the river than with more dispersed populations behind emerges.
 The extent to which groups interact may result in a pattern consistent with territorial exclusion where there is less gene flow between neighbouring groups than expected given population sizes (Pardoe 1994).

-The cranial non-metric analysis of Pardoe (1984) is based on the sample mean which has the effect of concealing the degree of diversity within each sample.
-Pardoe's (2006: figure 2) later analysis demonstrates how, with more than one sample from a single region, there is potentially greater diversity within a "linguistic group" than between, suggesting that while the overall structure of the river corridor dominating gene flow may hold over time, there are more diverse local processes occurring.
-Along the river there are points where there is marked heterogeneity.
-The non-metric analysis demonstrates that the river served to structure relationships but does not suggest that a simple model of cultural exclusion explains the Holocene pattern of variation - there is regional and temporal variation.
+Pardoe's cranial nonmetric analysis (1984) is based on the sample mean, which has the effect of concealing the degree of diversity within each sample.
+Pardoe's (2006: fig. 2) later analysis demonstrates how, with more than one sample from a single region, there is potentially greater diversity within a 'linguistic group' than between groups, suggesting that while the overall structure of the river corridor dominating gene flow may hold over time, more diverse local processes are occurring.
+Along the river there are points with marked heterogeneity.
+The nonmetric analysis demonstrates that the river served to structure relationships, but it does not suggest that a simple model of cultural exclusion explains the Holocene pattern of variation-there is both regional and temporal variation.